George Calvert, 1st Baron Baltimore: Resignation and conversion to Catholicism

 As the chief parliamentary spokesman for an abandoned policy, Calvert no longer served a useful purpose to the English Royal Court, and by February 1624 his duties had been restricted to placating the Spanish ambassador.
 The degree of his disfavour was shown when he was reprimanded for supposedly delaying diplomatic letters.
 Calvert bowed to the inevitable.
 On the pretext of ill health, he began negotiations for the sale of his position, finally resigning the secretariat in February 1625.

 No disgrace was attached to Calvert's departure from office: the King, to whom he had always remained personally loyal, confirmed his place on the Privy Council and appointed him Baron Baltimore, of Baltimore, County Longford, one of his Irish manors.
-Immediately after Calvert resigned, he converted to Roman Catholicism.
+Immediately after Calvert resigned, he converted to Catholicism.

-The connection between Calvert's resignation and his conversion to Roman Catholicism was a complex one.
+The connection between Calvert's resignation and his conversion to Catholicism was a complex one.
 George Cottington, a former employee of Calvert, suggested in 1628 that Calvert's conversion had been in progress a long time before it was made public.
 George Abbot, the reigning Archbishop of Canterbury (and ecclesiastical head of the independent Church of England), reported that political opposition to Calvert, combined with his loss of office, had "made him discontented and, as the saying is, "Desperatio facit monachum", so hee apparently did turne papist, which hee now professeth, this being the third time that he hath bene to blame that way [sic]".
 Godfrey Goodman, the Bishop of Gloucester, later claimed Calvert had been a secret Catholic all along, which explained his support for lenient policies towards Catholics and for the Spanish match.

 No one had questioned Calvert's conformity at the time, and if he had been secretly Catholic, he had hidden it well.
 It seems more likely Calvert converted in late 1624.
 At the time, Simon Stock, a Discalced Carmelite priest reported to the Congregation Propaganda Fide in Rome on 15 November that he had converted two Privy Councillors to Catholicism, one of whom historians are certain was Calvert.
 Calvert, who had probably met Stock at the Spanish embassy in London, later worked with the priest on a plan for a Catholic mission in his new first Newfoundland Colony (off modern Canada).

 When King James I died in March 1625, his successor Charles I maintained Calvert's barony but not his previous place on the Privy Council.
 Calvert then turned his attention to his Irish estates and his overseas investments.
 He was not entirely forgotten at court.
 After Buckingham's dabblings in wars against Spain and France had ended in failure, he recalled Baltimore to court, and for a while may have considered employing him in the peace negotiations with Spain.
 Though nothing came of Baltimore's recall, he renewed his rights over the silk-import duties, which had lapsed with the death of James I, and secured Charles' blessing for his venture in the "New Found Land".